cheat-engine/cheat-engine/Cheat Engine/Release/readme.txt

 Added the option to the memoryview hexview part to display 2 bytes, 4 byte, float or double instead of bytes Improved the dissect data window to show addresses next to eachother The bottom part of the memory view window (hexview) can now display as different types (byte, 2 byte, 4 byte, decimal 4 byte, float, double)
+Changed the multi pointer tutorial step so it now represents a real game situation

 Fixes: